Dawn Camp @Camp Skipping Pig

 A PLACE TO ROOT

 Your pig will need an area where he can just be a pig.
 He'll instinctively want to root and you must give him a spot where it won't matter if he does.
 The photo above is of our lawn.
 It took Ahurei just a few minutes to root up an area almost six feet long in search of dandelion roots.
 If someone tells you that Kunekunes don't root, let me be the first to say, "they do", and our Kunekunes are the most enthusiastic rooters!
 Urei is a world class rooter and like most pigs loves the soft ground after a rain or in the spring.
 He looks for dandelion roots and will either leave countless small divots all over the yard, or will tear up a large area, as in this photo.
 All pigs will root and nose rings are a cruel means to prevent your pig's natural behavior.
 If you can't provide a place for your pig to root, don't get a pig.
-If it's a house pig, it's apt to "root" on your carpet, flooring, bedding, etc. Friends replaced a kitchen floor when their two house pigs rooted it up because they could smell "food" between the joints of the tiles.
-Some people build a rooting box for their indoor pig, but nature intended for a pig to do his digging outdoors.
-A rooting box can be buit with a 2"x 4" frame, plywood bottom and filled with small stones.
-Treats can be scattered in the box and the pig will root about searching for them.
+If it's a house pig, it's apt to "root" on your carpet, flooring, bedding, etc. and cause extensive damage.
+Friends replaced a kitchen floor when their two house pigs rooted it up because they could smell "food" between the joints of the tiles.
+Some people build a rooting box for their indoor pig and fill it with plastic balls or round stones, but nature intended for a pig to do his digging outdoors.
+A rooting box can be buit with a 2"x 4" or 2" x6" frame and a plywood bottom.
+Plastic balls or river rocks work well for the pig to root in as he searches out treats.
 It gives him something to do and helps to satisfy the need to root, but there's no substitute for the real thing.
+Some people now are selling rooting rugs for pigs but beware of the pig ripping it and ingesting the fabric.
+The risk of a blockage is very real.

 A SECURELY FENCED AREA